rcgsheffield/sheffield_hpc/sharc/software/apps/gromacs.rst

     To get optimal parallelisation of GROMACS sub-commands, users should consult the `GROMACS documentation <https://manual.gromacs.org/documentation/>`_
-    to determine which of the have parallelisation enabled.
+    to determine which of the commands have parallelisation enabled.
 For example, ``mdrun`` is parallelisable where ``grompp`` and many others are not.

     Please also ensure you consult the right version of the documentation as more modern versions of GROMACS are likely to have numerous differences.